ajiteshgogoi/booksync/README.md

 For reliable processing:
 - Each sync is queued with a unique job ID
 - Progress is tracked across sessions
-- Background processing continues if browser closes
+- Processing handled by Vercel Cron Jobs
-- Automatic rate limiting and retries
+- Automatic retries and exponential backoff
+- Batch processing with timeouts

 ### 3. Sync Layer
 During synchronization: